• Skip to primary navigation

 It also means tracking what matters.
 Graduation and enrollment are important, but they’re not enough.
 Catholic schools must begin monitoring alumni persistence, transfer rates, and degree completion.
 Only then can we assess whether our preparation truly endures.

-If we want “college preparatory” to mean more than a marketing label, we must interrogate our practices.
+If we want “college readiness” to mean more than a marketing label, we must interrogate our practices.
 Are we cultivating executive functioning intentionally, or relying on tradition and structure to carry the weight?

 Let’s teach our students to manage their time, regulate their emotions, and advocate for their needs.
 Let’s prepare them to set goals, adapt to change, and persevere through uncertainty.
 Let’s ensure that when they walk across the graduation stage, they’re not just ready for college, they’re ready to build a better life for themselves.